 1. Turmeric can heal inflammatory conditions

-The active ingredient in turmeric is known as Curcumin, and it’s what all the anti-inflammatory research is focused upon.
+The active ingredient in turmeric is known as Curcumin, and it’s what all the anti-inflammatory research is focused on.

 2. Turmeric can help digestive issues